andresordorica/Polylattice/README.md

     I)  TETA-TMC_via_API.ipynb: Using PubChem's API for loading the initial monomers II) TETA-TMC_via_MOL2.ipynb: Using mol2 files

+d) PVA_Crosslinked_Uncrosslinked.ipynb:
+    Creating a simulation box with a mixture of crosslinked and uncrosllinked PVA

 The examples shown in this repository are ilustrative as the functionality of the code can be adapted to many other chemistries using the methodology and outlined strategies shown in the current repository